Arctic Moves: Gameplay

 The game is split into two parts.
-At the first part (Mission 1) the player starts on the frozen surface of the Arctic.
+In the first part (Mission 1), the player starts on the frozen surface of the Arctic.
 There they infiltrate the enemy base to destroy the communications system and destroy all their vehicles, get the job done, and obtain the code for the second part (Mission 2).
 The code is useful to unlock the second mission (a typical scenario for Dinamic Software games).
 In the first part, the player fights with hordes of various enemies varying from arctic commandos to air troops, who will shoot or throw grenades instantly.
 There are several mounted machine guns scattered around the areas.
-Apart from shooting, the game offers a lot of platform game style action, in which the player has to jump to higher grounds in order to reach certain spots and objects.
-Not only must the player defend the energy bar, they must also watch the limited time offered before ending the mission.
-Hopefully, there are scattered energy bonuses (depicted as hearts) and extra time bonuses (depicted as clocks) to collect.
+Apart from shooting, the game offers a lot of platform game style action, in which the player must jump to higher grounds in order to reach certain spots and objects.
+Not only must the player defend the energy bar, but they must also watch the limited time offered before ending the mission.
+There are scattered energy bonuses (depicted as hearts) and extra time bonuses (depicted as clocks) to collect.
 The second part is still an action-adventure game, but now inside the alien spaceship.
-The player's mission is now is to connect the seven main systems of the spaceship.
+The player's mission is to connect the seven main systems of the spaceship.
 The dark corridors feature robots and deadly alien species.
 There are a few huge beasts called CAPITOSAURUS, some of them throwing acid balls, which can only be killed by grenades.